OVERVIEW

 APPROACH 1: ADJUST THE CEW DATA USING REA DATA

-This approach is used for the following IMPLAN (546 Unaggregated) Industries:
+This approach is used for the following IMPLAN Industries:

 APPROACH 2: USE A DIFFERENT DATA SOURCE

-The second approach to account for undercoverage by the CEW is to use a different data source altogether and not use CEW data for these Industries.
-The IMPLAN Industries that fall into this category are the Farm, Construction, Rail transportation, and Government Industries.
-Read more about the data sources and estimation processes for these Industries in Special Industries in IMPLAN.
+The second approach to account for undercoverage by the CEW is to use a different data source altogether.
+The IMPLAN Industries that fall into this category are the farm, construction, rail transportation, and government Industries.
+Read more about the data sources and estimation processes for these Industries in Data Sources for Select Industries: Farm, Construction, Rail Transportation, and Government

 ADDITIONAL RESOURCES